SATURDAY, OCTOBER 3, 2020

 Brandon, MS 39047-6006

 Transition opens at 5:00 AM on race morning.
 You will be allowed in at that time to setup your gear at your designated location.
+While in the park and transition area social distancing and face coverings will be required.
 Body marking will begin at 5:00 AM outside of transition.
 Do not number yourself expecting to bypass check-in.
 During the body marking process, athletes are responsible for ensuring the body marking volunteers mark the athlete’s age as of December 31 of this year which corresponds with the age division in which the athlete will compete in on race day.
 You will not be permitted in the transition area on race day without your body marking.
 Do not apply sunscreen, oil, Vaseline or lotion until after you have been body marked.
 Transition closes at 6:40 a.m.
 All athletes must be out of transition and headed to the swim before this time.

-There will be three strategically placed aid stations on the bike and twelve aid stations about a mile apart along the run course.
+There will be three strategically placed aid stations on the bike and eleven aid stations about a mile apart along the run course.
 Aid stations will offer a variety of nutrition products.

 Gatorade Lemon-Lime Sports Drink